ares-b/blog/_posts/2021-12-26-scala-lazy-evaluation.md

 ```
 In terms of performance, this implementation is reaaaaaaaaaaly bad !

-It constructs all prime numbers between 1000 and 1000000, but only ever looks at the second elements of that list.
+It constructs all odd numbers between 1000 and 1000000, but only ever looks at the second elements of that list.

 # Lazy Lists